Halifax Explosion: Legacy

-Hugh MacLennan's novel Barometer Rising (1941) is set in Halifax at the time of the explosion and includes a carefully researched description of its impact on the city.
+Hugh MacLennan's novel Barometer Rising (1941), set in Halifax at the time of the explosion, includes a carefully researched description of its effect on the city.
 Following in MacLennan's footsteps, journalist Robert MacNeil penned Burden of Desire (1992) and used the explosion as a metaphor for the societal and cultural changes of the day.
 MacLennan and MacNeil's use of the romance genre to fictionalize the explosion is similar to the first attempt by Lieutenant-Colonel Frank McKelvey Bell, author of the novella A Romance of the Halifax Disaster (1918).
 This work follows the love affair of a young woman and an injured soldier.
 Keith Ross Leckie wrote a miniseries entitled Shattered City: The Halifax Explosion (2003), which took the title but has no relationship to Janet Kitz's non-fiction book Shattered City: The Halifax Explosion and the Road to Recovery (1990).
 The film was criticized for distortions and inaccuracies.

 The response to the explosion from Boston and the appreciation in Halifax cemented ongoing warm Boston–Halifax relations.
 In 1918, Halifax sent a Christmas tree to Boston in thanks and remembrance for the help that the Boston Red Cross and the Massachusetts Public Safety Committee provided immediately after the disaster.
-That gift was revived in 1971 by the Lunenburg County Christmas Tree Producers Association, which began an annual donation of a large tree to promote Christmas tree exports as well as acknowledge Boston's support after the explosion.
+That gift was revived in 1971 by the Lunenburg County Christmas Tree Producers Association, which began an annual donation of a large tree to promote Christmas tree exports, as well as acknowledge Boston's support after the explosion.
 The gift was later taken over by the Nova Scotia government to continue the goodwill gesture and to promote trade and tourism.
 The tree is Boston's official Christmas tree and is lit on Boston Common throughout the holiday season.
 In deference to its symbolic importance for both cities, the Nova Scotia Department of Natural Resources has specific guidelines for selecting the tree and has tasked an employee to oversee the selection.